HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-c-bridge.md

 That would increase its maintainability at the cost of the added complexity both for code construction and process maintenance.

 Because of that, this solution was discarded as the first version of this client.

+### NodeJs to Shared Object communication
+By compiling the C files as _shared object_ (`.so`) file and invoking it directly from the NodeJS, the client applications would use a more reliable pattern, used by NodeJS itself, to communicate with a low level C program.
+This could be implemented through dependencies such as [`node-addon-api`](https://www.npmjs.com/package/node-addon-api) or [`node-ffi-napi`](https://www.npmjs.com/package/ffi-napi). ( Reference [article](https://medium.com/ai-innovation/a-guide-for-javascript-developers-to-build-c-add-ons-with-node-addon-api-28c84a0c0cb1)) ).

+By using this approach, it would only be necessary, in each Docker environment with access to the HSM:
+- Install the Dinamo libraries on the instance
+- Copy the C source files provided by Hathor on a specific folder within the docker instance, accessible by the application
+- Interact with the source file directly from the javascript application

+It would also be possible to have a single C file acting as a facade, and offering all the APIs as methods to be called instead of separate applications.
+Another benefit of this approach is to have the bridge application in memory at all times, with no need for firing up/dismantling a whole process within the operating system for each client call.

 ### Connection and credentials through `stdin`
 To increase the flexibility of this bridge while retaining its current architecture, all credentials and connection information could be passed at runtime on each call.
 That would allow a single Headless Wallet application to connect to many HSM devices.